Firebox Cloud Feature Differences

 Most supported features and services are included with Firebox Cloud.
 Some security services are supported only for Firebox Cloud with a BYOL license.
 For information about license options and supported services, see Firebox Cloud License Options.

 Firebox Cloud supports two to eight interfaces.
 It supports one external interface (eth0), and up to seven private interfaces (eth1–eth7).
 All Firebox Cloud interfaces use DHCP to request an IP address.
+Because you must configure all network interface IP addresses and settings in AWS or Azure, you cannot configure the network interfaces in Fireware Web UI.
+The Network > Interfaces configuration page is not visible in Fireware Web UI for Firebox Cloud.

 For Firebox Cloud on AWS, you assign an Elastic IP (EIP) address to the external interface.
 For Firebox Cloud on Azure, you can configure the external interface with a dynamic or static IP address.
 The internal IP addresses are assigned based on the private networks assigned to your Firebox Cloud instance.